 - Grab all of your ingredients and add them to a high-speed blender.
 (Photos 1 & 2)

 - Blend until smooth and if you like, garnish with coconut cream, pumpkin spice, and some Date Caramel Sauce!
 Serve immediately.
 (Photos 3 & 4)

 Substitution, Cook, & Storage Tips

 - Be sure to use can pumpkin puree NOT pumpkin pie filling.

 - Don’t like pumpkin?
 Try this smoothie with sweet potato or butternut squash puree!

 - Omit the banana if you don’t want a banana taste in your smoothie.
 You can substitute with avocado or just leave it out altogether.

 - Using a frozen banana adds a nice chill to your smoothie.

-- Maple syrup and brown sugar pairs well with pumpkin as well if you prefer that to dates.
+- Maple syrup pairs well with pumpkin as well if you prefer that to brown sugar.